Pisaster ochraceus: Conservation

 Pisaster ochraceus has been described as a keystone species.
 Experiments by zoologist Robert T. Paine in the 1960s demonstrated that a loss of only a few individual P. ochraceus seastars had a profound impact on mussel bed population, thereby reducing the health of the intertidal environment.
 With only a few natural predators (sea otters and seagulls) it is suggested that the principal threats to P. ochraceus are human collectors and casual tidepool visitors.
 Pisaster ochraceus has not been evaluated by the International Union for Conservation of Nature (IUCN).

+An outbreak of sea star wasting disease starting in 2013 heavily reduced P. ochraceus populations.
+Their population is currently recovering.
+While epizootics are natural disturbances of population, climate change and human interference in starfish habitat exacerbate the impact.

 Geographic range

 P. ochraceus can be found from Prince William Sound in Alaska to Point Sal in Santa Barbara County, California.
 The subspecies found within the warmer waters from Santa Barbara County to Baja California is P. o. segnis.

 Habitat

 This sea star can be found in great numbers on mussel beds and on wave-washed rocky shores.
 The juveniles are often found in crevices and under rocks.
 Its depth range is from above the low-tide zone to 90 m.
 P. ochraceous is very durable and can tolerate a loss of thirty percent of its body weight in body fluids.